 Review Costs and Estimated Expenses

 As noted in the , °IJʿ charges full tuition for all semester-long off-campus study programs (both °IJʿ study groups and non-°IJʿ approved programs) and pays the costs on students’ behalf.
 In addition, °IJʿ charges housing and other fees separately, at the individual program cost.
 Please take this into account when planning as a family.
-Cost estimates for the current academic year for each program are available at Costs and Aid for Off-Campus Study.
+Cost estimates for the current academic year for each program are available at .

 The will help your family review current costs of off-campus study programs of all types; it also shares information about whether your student qualifies for external funding (see also “Specialized Programs & Funding For Education Abroad” below).
 Please review the following sections: